 Also, consider staying longer.
 There is no need to unpack and pack your suitcase again every two nights.
 Rushing from one location to another is not conducive to enjoying a perfect safari.
 Basing yourself for a more extended period at a camp not only allows you to relax on your safari but also ensures you get a more meaningful understanding of all of Africa’s most iconic species.
 Not only those that seem to be the poster kids of the wildlife world.

 It is all you need.
 It is all I need for that perfect safari.”

 Botswana is a country of diverse beauty, outstanding wildlife and offers an array of landscapes found nowhere else on earth and uniquely adapted flora and fauna.
 From the channels of the Okavango Delta, the world’s only inland delta, to the banks of the Selinda Spillway teeming with elephants, to the vast salt pans of the Makgadikgadi.
 This varied landscape also lends itself to various safaris to experience the country, from wildlife drives to guided bush walks to canoes and boating, all of which are available when staying with Great Plains Conservation.

 Botswana is a country for travellers who value remoteness and exclusivity, with vast tracts of pristine wilderness home to healthy wildlife populations and an often explosive mix of predator and prey.
 Great Plains Conservation’s camps in Botswana epitomise the wonder that the country has to offer.
-We have several camps and experiences spread across almost 400,000 acres of private, conserved land.
+We have several camps and safari in Botswana experiences spread across almost 400,000 private, conserved land acres.
 Some of which communities lease to us.
-Some areas were former hunting concessions converted and protected by Great Plains Conservation more than a decade ago.
+More than a decade ago, some areas were former hunting concessions converted and protected by Great Plains Conservation.